Membrane Material And Performance Characteristics Of Filter Membrane

 Membrane filtration is a process that can separate the suspended particulate matter from the soluble and fluid components by the pressure forcing water or any kind of carrier fluid through a porous membrane.
 Having specific ratings of the pore sizes, membrane filters can keep the particles that are bigger than the size of the pores through the process of surface capture, as well as the particles which are smaller than the pore size of the membrane filter, can be kept by other types of mechanisms.

 Membrane filters are useful tools for different purposes, so before you select the membrane filter for the applications, it’s important to know the types of procedures you are going to have, such as cross-flow filtration, ultrafiltration, microfiltration, nanofiltration, and reverse osmosis.

+The procedure of cross-flow filtration is widely used for murky liquids such as wine, and juice, in the food industry.
+It can be used in dialysis too.
+With the filter surface’s material of stainless steel, textile fabric, or plastic, microfiltration is used in biotechnology applications, such as separating water-oil emulsions and separating colloidal hydroxides.
 By using low pressures and membrane filters with bigger-sized pores, nanofiltration a be used in treatments performed for drinking water such as eliminating heavy metals and softening water.
-And the procedure of ultrafiltration is widely used only for protein separation and the cold sterilization in the pharmaceutical industry, but also for wastewater cleaning and metal recovering in the field of metallurgy.
+The procedure of ultrafiltration is widely used only for protein separation and cold sterilization in the pharmaceutical industry, but also for wastewater cleaning and metal recovery in the field of metallurgy.